Choosing Bathroom Taps for a Freestanding Bath

 Three bathroom taps for a freestanding bath

-What style of tap you go for not only depends on the location and design of your freestanding bath, but the aesthetic you'd like to achieve too.
+What style of bath tap you go for not only depends on the location and design of your freestanding bath, but the aesthetic you'd like to achieve too.

 Keep reading to learn about the different types of taps you can use...